quasarframework/quasar-ui-qcalendar/docs/src/pages/contributing/call-to-action.md

 ### Docs site

 The Docs site has several empty pages that need to be filled in.
 If you think you are up to it, pick one and help out.

+In particular, all of the "Getting started" pages (one for each calendar type) need info after the API display component.

 ### Testing